-A great way to keep people coming back and to keep engaging your audience is to add a Google Groups Forum to your website or blog.
-In fact, you really don’t even need a website!
+A great way to keep people coming back and to keep engaging your audience is to create a Google Groups Forum.

 Whether your niche is in Hot Sauce or Real Estate, a great way to build an audience for your niche is to add a Google Groups Forum to your website.
 You can create a help forum, a support forum or whatever type of forum would best fit your product or service.